francoisprotopapa/apex-conglomerate-search-ai/CONTRIBUTING.md

 # Contributing

-This dataset is maintained by the Elastic Solutions Architecture team.
+This dataset is maintained by me, Elastic Search Specialist.

 If you find a bug in the import scripts, have a suggestion for additional dataset scenarios, or want to contribute a new challenge scenario, feel free